 Can you wash garlic bulbs with water before curing them?

 There is some debate about washing garlic before curing it.
 While some people recommend it to clean off excess dirt, you introduce a significant amount of moisture to your garlic which can lead to mold issues.

 Ideally, skip the washing step.
 Instead, brush any dirt off the bulbs and trim the roots and tops as described above.
 Then, place the bulbs in a well-ventilated area to cure.

 Once your garlic is cured, you can store it in a cool, dry place for up to 6 months.
 Enjoy!

 For whole garlic cloves, store them in someplace with cool temps (NOT the refrigerator!), low humidity, in light (but not direct sunlight).
 Maybe a basket in the pantry?
 You can also check out this University of California’s article on how to safely preserve garlic.

-Will you be growing your own garlic this fall?
+Will you plant garlic this fall?

 Like this post?
 Pin it for Later!

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
-While passionate about health and the environment she can’t quite give up her favorite Cheetos and Diet Coke!
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.